JanOdijk/simauthors/README.md

 Names are compared as follows:
 * First the family name is identified.
 This is usually the last token in the full name
 * The family name is normalized
-  * diacritics are removed from charactersby removing the non spacing martks after  normalisation to  the Unicode NFD norm
+  * diacritics are removed from characters by removing the non spacing martks after  normalisation to  the Unicode NFD norm
-  * certain non-ascii characters are replaced by common  variants consiting of multiple ASCII symbols (e.g. *ä* is replaced by *ae*)
+  * certain non-ascii characters are replaced by common  variants consisting of multiple ASCII symbols (e.g. *ä* is replaced by *ae*)

+The first and middke names are ignored because taking them into account will lead to missing potential conflicts.

 ## Exceptions

-Name variants that cannot be dealt with by the procedure described above can be added to the exceptions file *exceptions.txt* with their substitutions.
+Name variants that cannot be dealt with by the procedure described above can be added to the exception file *exceptions.txt* with their substitutions.
 This is a tab-separated value file without a header.

 # Desired Extensions

-* specification of presenters
 * score to indicate plausibility of realness of the potential conflict
 * procedure to find likely mis-spellings or spelling variations in the author names
 * proper dealing with name suffixes such as I, II, III, junior, senior